-The fifth annual 2018 Carnegie Foundation Summit on Improvement in Education is scheduled for April 3-5, 2018.
+The sixth annual Carnegie Foundation Summit on Improvement in Education will be held on April 16-18, 2019.
 This three-day event brings together a diverse and vibrant community of educators, researchers, entrepreneurs, philanthropists, and policymakers dedicated to accelerating improvement in education.

 San Francisco Marriott Marquis

 Registration for the 2019 Summit will open in September 2018.

 Strong, effective leadership is critical to breaking through the status quo to transform our education system.
 Summit participants will discover opportunities to improve and grow alongside other like-minded leaders committed to achieving widespread, meaningful change in education.